Luc-Bertin/PythonBlog/_posts/2020-11-11-Coding-a-Neuron-With-Numpy.md

 At first the weights (coefficients for a linear regression here) are chosen **randomly**.<br>
 Of course, if we knew them before, why would we use an algorithm ? :P

 We are going to use **Gradient descent**: a **first-order** iterative optimization algorithm for **finding a local minimum of a differentiable function**.
-We want to minimize the errors produces, we will perform the gradient descent of the loss function.
+We want to minimize the produced errors, we will perform the gradient descent of the loss function.
 It implies computing the derivative of the loss function w.r.t. the weights.
 The **quadratic loss function** is then a good choice here as it is differentiable.

-Computing the gradient of the **loss function** with respect to the **weights** enable us to later find the direction in the weight/parameter space that **minimizes the loss**.
+Computing the gradient of the **loss function** with respect to the **weights** enable us to later find (using the opposite) the direction in the weight/parameter space that **minimizes the loss**.

 This derivative can be done in 2 different ways:
 - each iteration can use **one input vector**.
 Each of the weights will be updated computing the derivative on the loss function w.r.t. the weights for **that single input vector** that had been passed forward to compute the output and so the errors, this is named: **stochastic gradient descent**.
-- or each iteration can use a **batch of multiple vectors** (extreme case is using a bach equaling to the training set, the whole data available, that is, **k row vectors**) to compute the **expected loss value for that batch of inputs**, this is named: **batch gradient descent**.
-This means that each weight will be updating by the same quantity **meaned** over the grouped information from the predictions errors drawn from passing **k input vectors**.
+- or each iteration can use a **batch of multiple vectors** (extreme case is using a bach that equals the training set, the whole data available, that is, **k row vectors**) to compute the **expected loss value for that batch of inputs**, this is named: **batch gradient descent**.
+This means that each weight will be updating by the one quantity **meaned** over the grouped information/directions from the predictions errors drawn from passing **k input vectors**.

 Once computed, the gradient points **uphill** (maximize the loss), so we need to update the weights taking the opposite direction.
 Also we will carefully take each update a **little step in this same direction** by using the (negation of the) derivative by a coefficient also called **learning rate**: since it influences to what extent **newly acquired information overrides old information** (wikipedia always gives the best quote).